AVEVA/AVEVA-Samples/Basic/DotNet/readme_REST.rst

 		await httpClient.PostAsync($"api/Tenants/{tenantId}/Namespaces/{namespaceId}/Views/{AutoViewId}",
 			new StringContent(JsonConvert.SerializeObject(autoView)));

-To map a property that is beyond the ability of Qi to map on its own, you should define a QiViewProperty and add it to the QiView's Properties collection.
+To map a property that is beyond the ability of Sds to map on its own, you should define an SdsViewProperty and add it to the SdsView's Properties collection.

 .. code:: cs

 	// create explicit mappings
-	var vp1 = new QiViewProperty() { SourceId = "Order", TargetId = "OrderTarget" };
+	var vp1 = new SdsViewProperty() { SourceId = "Order", TargetId = "OrderTarget" };
-	var vp2 = new QiViewProperty() { SourceId = "Sin", TargetId = "SinInt" };
+	var vp2 = new SdsViewProperty() { SourceId = "Sin", TargetId = "SinInt" };
-	var vp3 = new QiViewProperty() { SourceId = "Cos", TargetId = "CosInt" };
+	var vp3 = new SdsViewProperty() { SourceId = "Cos", TargetId = "CosInt" };
-	var vp4 = new QiViewProperty() { SourceId = "Tan", TargetId = "TanInt" };
+	var vp4 = new SdsViewProperty() { SourceId = "Tan", TargetId = "TanInt" };

-	var manualView = new QiView()
+	var manualView = new SdsView()
 	{
 		Id = ManualViewId,
 		SourceTypeId = TypeId,
 		TargetTypeId = TargetIntTypeId,
-		Properties = new List<QiViewProperty>() { vp1, vp2, vp3, vp4 }
+		Properties = new List<SdsViewProperty>() { vp1, vp2, vp3, vp4 }
 	};

-QiViewMap
+SdsViewMap
 ---------

-When a QiView is added, Qi defines a plan mapping.
-Plan details are retrieved as a QiViewMap.
+When an SdsView is added, Sds defines a plan mapping.
+Plan details are retrieved as an SdsViewMap.
-The QiViewMap provides a detailed Property-by-Property definition of the mapping.
+The SdsViewMap provides a detailed Property-by-Property definition of the mapping.
-The QiViewMap cannot be written, it can only be retrieved from Qi.
+The SdsViewMap cannot be written, it can only be retrieved from Sds.

 .. code:: cs